-Venezuelan lawyer and fiction writer; legal leader of Creative Commons in Venezuela.
+Venezuelan lawyer and fiction writer; legal lead of Creative Commons in Venezuela.
 Interested in freedom of speech, access to information and culture, and all things Internet-related.
-You can find my ramblings and writings at my personal blog, La vida no trae instrucciones.
-I also belong to Acceso Libre.
+I co-founded and lead the NGO Acceso Libre.
+I also write (in Spanish) at Hipertextual and have a personal blog called La vida no trae instrucciones.
+You can find me all over the internet.

 Latest posts by Marianne Diaz